Machynlleth Comedy Festival

 14 May.
 To build upon the legacy of the Dylan Thomas 100 Festival, Dylan Day was created.
 A new annual day of celebration in the name of Wales’ most famous literary son.
 It marks the date Under Milk Wood was first read on stage at The Poetry Centre in New York in 1953.
 There will be performances, online happenings, walking tours and much, much more happening around Wales.

+For 2020 events will take place online.
 Find out more about Dylan Day

 Royal Welsh Spring Festival, Builth Wells